 On Peak Deliverability Damages.
 The “On Peak Deliverability Damages,” for any Month, shall be equal to (i) in the Fixed Price Period, the Damage Multiplier for that Month times the product of (a) the percentage by which the Guaranteed Deliverability Percentage for that Month exceeds the Actual Monthly Deliverability Percentage for that Month and (b) the aggregate Demand Charges for all EDP’s in that Month and (ii) in the Market Price Period, the amounts determined under Article 4.

 On Peak Deliverability Bonus.
-The “On Peak Deliverability Bonus,” for any Month, shall be equal to (i) in the Fixed Price Period, the product of (a) the percentage, if any, by which the Actual Monthly Deliverability Percentage exceeds the Guaranteed Deliverability Percentage for that Month and (b) [the Demand Charges] for all EDP’s in that Month and (ii) in the Market Price Period, the amounts determined under Article 4.
+The “On Peak Deliverability Bonus,” for any Month, shall be equal to (i) in the Fixed Price Period, the product of (a) the percentage, if any, by which the Actual Monthly Deliverability Percentage exceeds the Guaranteed Deliverability Percentage for that Month and (b) the aggregate Demand Charges for all EDP’s in that Month and (ii) in the Market Price Period, the amounts determined under Article 4.

+(d) On Peak Buyer Damages.
+If (i) Buyer requests Electricity in any On Peak Hour at an EDP, (ii) Seller delivers such Electricity to that EDP, and (iii) Buyer, other than as a result of a Force Majeure Event, fails to take such Electricity at that EDP, Buyer shall pay Seller the amount, if any (“On Peak Buyer Damages”), by which (x) the penalties and charges incurred by Seller for Buyer’s failure to take such Electricity exceed (y) the amounts received by Seller, acting in a commercially reasonable manner, from reselling such Electricity not taken by Buyer.

 ARTICLE 4